Ph3n0m3n0n/EdgeFinder/README.md

 # EdgeFinder

-EdgeFinder is a tool for processing domain and IP files.
+EdgeFinder is a tool for processing domains, IPs in an effort to discover "The Edge".
 It includes functionality for performing nslookup and nmap scans.

 ## Prerequisites

 Ensure the following dependencies are installed on your system:
 - Python 3
-- pip (Python package installer)
+- pip3 (Python package installer)
 - nmap
 - dnsutils (for nslookup)
 - metasploit-framework (for msfconsole)